The most unusual passport photo in a valid modern passport

-First of all I thought this story in a Israeli newspaper was a joke or even “Fake News” but I wrote to Michael and he answered me and confirmed the most unusual story.
-So, what happened?
+First of all, I thought this story in an Israeli newspaper was a joke or even “Fake News” but I wrote to Michael, and he answered me and confirmed the most unusual story.
+What happened?

-Tom: “Thank you Michael.
+Tom: “Thank you, Michael.
 They granted you this privilege because you applied religious reasons?
-And is this a real (serious) thing for you or was it a fun action?”
+And is this a real (serious) thing for you or was it a fun activity?”

 “How I got the passport is quite interesting as well, I think.
-The State of Israel keeps a statistic record of the citizen’s religion.
-I asked to change my record to “Pastafarian”, and applied for a passport with a colander.
-Initially, I got refused on both accounts, but I persisted, and got a reply that the matter will be looked into.
-Should I get permission to register as “Pastafarian”, I was told, I will be allowed to wear a colander on the picture.
+The State of Israel keeps a statistical record of the citizen’s religion.
+I asked to change my record to “Pastafarian,” and applied for a passport with a colander.
+Initially, I got refused on both accounts, but I persisted and got a reply that the matter will be looked into.
+Should I get permission to register as “Pastafarian,” I was told, I will be allowed to wear a colander on the picture.

-Getting the picture was quite a hassle as well, as I was kicked out of a photo shop, cursed and told never to come back, but that’s besides the point.
+Getting the picture was quite a hassle as well, as I was kicked out of a photoshop, cursed, and told never to come back, but that’s beside the point.
 I said that the passport has no relation to the statistical record, but was told to wait nevertheless.
 Much to my surprise, the answer was that the colander passport was OK, but the registration was not.”

 Tom: “Thank you for the interview, Michael.
 You definitely will have your place in modern passport history with this outstanding passport photo.”